Lantern acquired in October 2007.

 Whilst the overall design of the lantern has not changed that much between the two versions, there are some obvious differences between both lanterns - the older design has an aluminium canopy, whereas this has been changed to GRP on the newer version.
 The newer bowl (apart from being slightly shallower) also features moulded-in refractors whereas the older example has stick-on refractors which have become unstuck over time.
 Fortunately, the remained inside the bowl and so, after being cleaned, will be able to be stuck back onto the bowl.

 The newer canopy has been modified slightly in order for a NEMA socket to be fitted on a flat plane.
-I am assuming that the P42 was added to the older example as a result of being converted from time switch operation.
+I assume that the P42 may have been added to the older example as a result of being converted from time switch operation, although this may be incorrect.

 The older bowl gives the lamp a more 'diffused' appearance than the newer bowl.
 The older one is also supported by an aluminium frame whereas this is not present on the newer version.
 The green sticker relates to the clean-and-change schedule for this lantern.